Wales254/Smart-home-security-/README.md

-Your **README.md** file should provide a clear and structured explanation of your **Smart Home Security System** project.
-Below is a well-formatted README template:

----

 ## **🛡️ Smart Home Security System**
 🔹 **Motion Detection** | 🔹 **Email Alerts** | 🔹 **Live Camera Streaming** | 🔹 **IoT Sensors Integration**